Nevada Highway Patrol employee arrested on suspicion of DUI

 A second officer arrived at the scene and described Fisher as “hyper and furtive” and said he was speaking very fast, according to the report.
 Police also said his eyes were bloodshot and watery, and the officer detected a strong smell of alcohol on his breath.

-Police had began following Fisher when they saw him driving over 80 mph in a 35 mph zone, according to the report.
+Police had begun following Fisher when they saw him driving over 80 mph in a 35 mph zone, according to the report.

 Fisher maintained that he hadn’t drunk any alcohol and agreed to a preliminary breath test, which police said did not align with Fisher’s claims.